AndersBallegaard/TCProxy/readme.md

 # TCProxy
-A lightweight dual stack TCP proxy written in go
+A lightweight dual stack TCP reverse proxy written in go

 ## Capabilities
-* Proxy all kinds of TCP based protocols
+* Reverse proxy all kinds of TCP based protocols
     * tested on the following
         * HTTP
         * HTTPS